 I was a millionaire right before I turned 40.

 Where do you currently invest your money?
 Why?

 Laurie: I currently invest most of my money in stock and options.
 I use conservative options strategies such as writing covered calls and selling put options.
 I teach my coaching clients how to do the same in their brokerage accounts.
 The beauty of these options strategies is that they are less risky than just “buying and holding” stock so most brokerage firms will allow you to trade them in an IRA.
 I encourage people who leave a job to “rollover” their 401(k) into a self-directed IRA.

 Is there another way to being a young millionaire without starting your own business or basically being an entrepreneur?

 Laurie: Yes.
 I worked for a non-profit trade association, then for state government, and then for three publicly-traded corporations.
-If you live below your means, start investing early, continue to invest a portion of every paycheck, max-out on tax deferred accounts, put your money in the stock market which has higher overall rates of returns over time than bonds or CDs, you can become a millionaire too without starting your own business.
+If you live below your means, start investing early, continue to invest a portion of every paycheck, max-out on tax-deferred accounts, and put your money in the stock market which has higher overall rates of returns over time than bonds or CDs, you can become a millionaire too without starting your own business.

 What's the biggest risk you ever took?
 Do you regret it?